 Example: For the visitor to download an eBook, perhaps you only need to ask them to submit three fields of information in a form rather than 20 fields.
 If you are providing a paid-for analyst report, you may be able to ask for more information to match the value you are providing.

-Tip: Learn more about differentiating between these asset types.
+Tip: Learn more about differentiating between

 - Design Editor: A drag-and-drop interface that let's you easily create fully responsive landing pages without touching any code.
 Learn more about creating responsive landing pages using the Design Editor.